 - Week 3: How to Make Something: Convey instructions in writing which assist in making something.
 Explore the use of visual aides in your writing and write your own instructions.

 - Week 4: How To Be: Explain in writing how to receive or impart knowledge and skills.
 Write your own versions of how to be through words and pictures.

 - Week 1: Planting on the Homestead: Explore the history of homesteading.
 Investigate planting and the relationship between growing and global hardiness.
 Discover which hardiness zone you live in.
-Learn about Three Sisters Agriculture.
+Learn about the Three Sisters method.

 - Week 2: Working on the Homestead: Discover equipment, tools, and animals historically used in homesteading.
 Complete a Venn diagram, answer homestead questions, and write an invention report.

 - Week 3: Buildings on the Homestead: Analyze the impact of buildings on a homestead, describing their function and characteristics.
 Tour a root cellar and explore windmills with an invention/inventor spotlight.

 - Week 4: Preserving on the Homestead: Study preservation and contrast modern homesteading with historical accounts of self sufficiency.
 Study the mason jar and its benefits to homesteading and make your own mason jar treat.

 - Week 1: Sweden: Explore Sweden and its national anthem, flag, and trivia.
 Use your Geography lessons in conjunction with this unit's Character Kit!

 - Week 2: Maps: Discover the location of Sweden on the globe.
 Label major cities in Sweden.